itamaro/gcp-night-king/README.md

 # GCP Night King

-A service for resurrecting preempted GCE instances.
+A service for resurrecting pre-empted GCE instances.

+See also [a Go version](https://github.com/itamaro/gcp-go-night-king) of the same project.

 ## Overview